New Girl season 2←New Girl season 1 New Girl season 3→

 When a group of young twenty-something neighbors moves in across the hall, Jess and Schmidt are determined to become friends with them.
 Meanwhile, Nick enacts a series of pranks on Schmidt to make him think he's getting old.

 After spending a wild night out with Cece and her model friends, Jess jumps in the driver's seat when she must fill in for Cece at a car show.
 Meanwhile, the guys question what defines male friendship after Schmidt buys Nick a cookie.

 Jess gets a job as a zombie at a haunted house, but is more frightened of her changing feelings towards Sam.
 Schmidt and Cece are perfectly matched in the costumes they're wearing, while Winston and Shelby are worlds apart in theirs.
 Nick gets a visit from a former college crush who shows her affection in a scary way.

 As Jess' job search kicks into high gear, the guys fear her time of the month is also affecting their physical and psychological well-being.
-Meanwhile, Schmidt begins a "50 Shades of Grey"-type of relationship with his corporate boss, and Nick gains wisdom from an unlikely, hands-on (and mute) source.
+Meanwhile, Schmidt begins a "50 Shades of Grey"-type of relationship with his corporate boss, and Nick gains wisdom from an unlikely, hands-on source.